 This post contains affiliate links to help you find everything you need to make your own Disney cruise door magnets

 When you’re packing for a cruise, you know to bring bathing suits, flip flops, sunscreen and the rest (print out my Disney cruise packing list for the rest of my must-haves).
-However, if you’re going on a Disney cruise, you’ll need a little more room in your suitcase.
+However, if you’re going on a Disney cruise, you’ll also want Disney cruise door magnets.

 A Disney cruise vacation is unlike any other and there are experiences that you won’t get on other cruise ships.
 You may want to bring Disney fish extenders so you can trade small gifts with your fellow passengers (scroll to the end for more fish extender ideas).
 You’ll also need an autograph book for the character meetings and you’ll definitely want to bring along some pirate gear for Pirate Night.

 The Disney cruise tradition that I love most though has to be the Disney cruise door decorations.
 Cruise door magnets are just what they sound like…Disney magnets you stick to your cabin door to personalize it and make it your own.
 (If you just don’t have time to make your own, you can find some pretty awesome Disney cruise door magnets on Etsy).